Nisto/kdt-tool/README.md

 ### Usage
 Simply download kdt-tool.py, then, at least provided you're on Windows and installed Python 3 using the official MSI installer, you should be able to simply drop any valid KDT1 file onto the script file to convert it to MIDI.

-The script currently takes no arguments other than a filepath.
+The script currently takes no arguments other than a filepath, as it is currently set up only to convert, with ease of use in mind.
 So for now, you will have to hard-code calls to the other available functions if you so desire to use them.